Wakefield Cathedral: Music

-Wakefield Cathedral Choir, directed by James Bowstead (Interim Director of Music), consists of boys, girls and adults who perform at the cathedral and have appeared on BBC One's Songs of Praise and BBC Radio 3's Choral Evensong.
+Wakefield Cathedral Choir, directed by James Bowstead (Director of Music), consists of boys, girls and adults who perform at the cathedral and have appeared on BBC One's Songs of Praise and BBC Radio 3's Choral Evensong.
 In 1992 Wakefield Cathedral became only the second cathedral in Britain to accept female choristers.

 The cathedral has had seven organists since 1888, of which Jonathan Bielby, MBE was the longest serving organist in an English cathedral.
 Previous organists have included composer Newell Smith Wallbank.
 Assistant organists have included William Frederick Dunnill and John Scott.